-Topics include principles of evoked potential; nerve conduction and EMG studies; correlation between EEG/EP waveforms and common medical, surgical and neurologic disorders; effects of sedatives, anesthetics and other medications on EEG recordings; classification, diagnosis and treatment of sleep disorders; history of sleep medicine; cardiovascular, respiratory and neurological anatomy and physiology relevant to sleep and sleep disorders; and brain death.
+Topics include principles of evoked potential; nerve conduction and EMG studies; correlation between EEG/ EP waveforms and common medical, surgical and neurologic disorders; effects of sedatives, anesthetics and other medications on EEG recordings; classification, diagnosis, and treatment of sleep disorders; history of sleep medicine; cardiovascular, respiratory and neurological anatomy and physiology relevant to sleep and sleep disorders; and brain death.
+A writing-intensive course.